tuliof/oinp-updates-scraper/README.md

 ## Tasks

  - [x] Get data
- - [ ] Persist data
- - [ ] Send notification
+  - [x] Send notification

 ## Roadmap

-1. Basic scraping script that sends notification
+1. DONE - Basic scraping script that sends notification
-2. Site where people can register their email/phone number to receive notifications
+2. Not sure yet - Site where people can register their email/phone number to receive notifications